cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 lengths in the basic generic data model, i.e., by mandating the preferred serialization for all integers ({{Section 3.4.3 of RFC8949@-cbor}}).

-{: group="1"}
-1. The CBOR Common Deterministic Encoding Profile (CDE) turns this recommendation into a mandate: Integers that can be represented by basic major type 0 and 1 are encoded using the deterministic encoding defined for them, and integers outside this range are encoded using the preferred serialization ({{Section 3.4.3 of RFC8949@-cbor}}) of tag 2 and 3 (i.e., no leading zero bytes).
+To facilitate Deterministic Encoding offered as a selectable feature of generic encoders, this document defines a CBOR Common Deterministic Encoding (CDE) Profile based on the
+{{Section 4.2.1 of RFC8949@-cbor}}.

+This document also introduces the concept of other Application Profiles, which have additional rules beyond the CBOR CDE Profile and can address different application-specific requirements.

+Other Application Profiles are defined in separate documents, for example {{-dcbor-orig}}.

+# Scope of Determinism

-Most tags capture more specific application semantics and therefore may be harder to define a deterministic encoding for.
+Most tags capture specific application semantics and therefore may be challenging to define a generic deterministic encoding for.
-While the deterministic encoding of their tag internals is often covered by the _Core Deterministic Encoding Requirements_, the mapping of diverging platform application data types on the tag contents may be hard to do in a deterministic way; see {{Section 3.2 of -det}} for more explanation as well as examples.
+While the deterministic encoding of their tag internals is often covered by the CDE profile, the mapping of diverging platform application data types onto the tag contents may be hard to do in a deterministic way; see {{Section 3.2 of -det}} for more explanation as well as examples.
-As the CDE would continually
-need to address additional issues raised by the registration of new tags, this specification recommends that new tag registrations address deterministic encoding in the context of this Profile.
+New tag registrations need to address deterministic encoding in the context of this Profile.

 A particularly difficult field to obtain deterministic encoding for is floating point numbers, partially because they themselves are often obtained from processes that are not entirely deterministic between platforms.
 See {{Section 3.2.2 of -det}} for more details.
-{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices, which need to be made to obtain a CBOR Common Deterministic Encoding Profile (CDE).
+{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices, which need to specified when defining a Deterministic CBOR application profile.
-Specifically, CDE specifies (in the order of the bullet list at the end of {{Section 4.2.2 of RFC8949@-cbor}}):

-{: group="1"}
+Likewise, an application profile can decide that it only ever allows a single NaN value that would encoded as 0xf97e00, so a profile implementation focusing on this application profile would not need to provide processing for other NaN values.
+Basing the definition of both CDE and Application Profiles on the generic data model of CBOR also means that there is no effect on CDDL
+{{-cddl}}, except where the data description documents encoding decision for byte strings carrying embedded CBOR.

+# Conventions and Definitions

+{::boilerplate bcp14-tagged}

+# CBOR Common Deterministic Encoding Profile (CDE) {#dep}

+Encoding behavior for the *CBOR Common Deterministic Encoding Profile* is described in the numbered items below.

+1. Integers that can be represented by basic major type 0 and 1 are encoded using the deterministic encoding defined for them, and integers outside this range are encoded using the preferred serialization ({{Section 3.4.3 of RFC8949@-cbor}}) of tag 2 and 3 (i.e., no leading zero bytes).
 2. Besides the mandated use of preferred serialization, there is no further specific action for the two different zero values, e.g., an encoder that is asked by an application to represent a negative floating